XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 There are several interfaces you can use to connect to the Ripple Consensus Ledger, depending on your needs and your existing software:

 * [`rippled`](reference-rippled.html) provides JSON-RPC and WebSocket APIs that can be used as a low-level interface to all core Ripple functionality.
-* [RippleAPI](reference-rippleapi.html) provides a simple API for JavaScript applications.
+* [RippleAPI](reference-rippleapi.html) provides a simplified API for JavaScript applications.

 ## Tool Security ##

 Any time you submit a Ripple transaction, it must be signed using your secret key.
-The secret key gives full control over your Ripple address.
-Therefore, you should never transmit your secret to a server operated by someone else.
-Instead, use your own `rippled` server, or sign the transactions locally before sending them to a `rippled` server.
+The secret key gives full control over your Ripple address. **Never** send your secret key to a server operated by someone else.
+Either use your own `rippled` server, or sign the transactions locally before sending them to a `rippled` server.

 The examples in this document show API methods that include a secret key.
 This is only safe if you control `rippled` server yourself, *and* you connect to it over a connection that is secure from outside listeners.
 (For example, you could connect over a loopback (localhost) network, a private subnet, or an encrypted VPN.)
-Alternatively, you could use [RippleAPI](reference-rippleapi.html) to perform local signing before submitting your transactions to a third-party server.
+Alternatively, you could use [RippleAPI](reference-rippleapi.html) to sign transactions locally before submitting them to a third-party server.

 ## DefaultRipple ##